Omar-Abd-Elwahab/DeepGBSImpute/README.md

 # DeepGBSImpute

-A Reference-Free Deep Learning Approach for Genotype Imputation in Genotyping-by-Sequencing Data
+A Reference free deep learning-based genotype imputation tool for GBS (Genotyping-by-Sequencing) data.

-## Overview
+## Description

-DeepGBSImpute is a comprehensive pipeline designed for efficient and accurate genotype imputation in genomics.
-The pipeline uses a deep learning approach with a transformer-based architecture to predict missing genotypes in GBS (Genotyping-by-Sequencing) data.
+DeepGBSImpute is a tool that uses transformer-based deep learning to impute missing genotypes in VCF files.
+It processes the data in windows and uses a transformer architecture to learn patterns in the genotype data for accurate imputation.

 ## Features

-- Reference-free genotype imputation for GBS data
+- Transformer-based deep learning model for genotype imputation
-- Deep learning-based imputation using transformer architecture
-- Memory-efficient processing with window-based analysis
+- Window-based processing of VCF files
+- GPU acceleration support
-- Comprehensive quality control metrics
+- Comprehensive logging and progress tracking
+- Resource usage monitoring
+- Visualization of:
+  - Resource usage (GPU and CPU)
-- Detailed performance reports and visualizations
+  - Window statistics (missing genotypes and percentages)
+  - Genotype distribution

+## Requirements

+- Python 3.8+
+- PyTorch
-- Support for both CPU and GPU processing
+- CUDA (optional, for GPU acceleration)
-- Detailed logging and error tracking
-- Transfer learning between genomic windows
+- Other dependencies listed in requirements.txt

 ## Installation